335 E. Alvarado Rd.

 There are 2 additional bedrooms inside the main home.
 Both feature two-tone paint, rich plank laminate wood floors, original steel casement windows and ceiling fans.
 The 2nd bedroom has a custom solid wood Dutch door, that matches the home’s vintage flair.

-There is a permitted 4th bedroom (constructed in 1948) which can also be used as a guest quarters, office, studio or media room.
+There is a permitted 4th bedroom (constructed in 1948) which can also be used as a guest quarters, office or studio with quality furniture, to see some examples, click to view the sellers website.
 It is connected to the roof of the main house, but has a separate entrance.
 The current owners had a licensed contractor remodel this space to make it more functional.
-They gutted the space,, installed the porcelain wood-grain tile flooring, framed in walls and ceiling, added electrical outlets, added the toilet, replaced the exterior siding and installed the kitchenette.
-It has a ¼ bath currently, but there is space that can easily accommodate the addition of a shower and sink, if desired (there is a sink in the kitchenette across from the bathroom).
+They gutted the space, installed the porcelain wood-grain tile flooring, framed in walls and ceiling, added electrical outlets, added the toilet, replaced the exterior siding and installed the kitchenette.
+It has a ¼ bath currently, but there is space that can easily accommodate the addition of a shower and sink, heating if desired (there is a sink in the kitchenette across from the bathroom).
 The new kitchenette has white and gray shaker-style cabinetry, acrylic countertops, under-mount dual basin stainless steel sink, new porcelain wood tile floors, fresh paint, ceiling fan and laundry hook-ups.
 2 French doors on the East and North side of the room open to the rear yard and covered patio.
 There is also an attic space above.

 Talk about curb appeal!
 The landscaping in the front yard was completely re-designed and modernized, while incorporating the existing mature trees and hedges.
+You can check the complete guide to gutters Seamless & Guards Installation to preserve the beauty of the landscape.
 There are many modern elements including the linear, steel-curbed lawns, river rock accents and exposed aggregate concrete pavers that lead to the porch entry and the private front patio.
 A vintage brick walkway connects the driveway to the front entry.
+You can find great professionals like Driveways Nottingham to help with your home, you can do Block Paving, Tarmac, Gravel, Resin Driveways and more to improve your home.
 The front yard is illuminated at night with path lighting, which are on a timer.
 Modern house numbers and a cheery brick-color front door greet you at the entry.

 In the rear yard, there is a grass island with mature palm tree that is surrounded by a wrap-around covered patio.
 There is a detached 2 car carport, concrete slab for parking and/or entertaining and additional yard space that is finished with river rock and a storage shed.
 There is no alley behind this home; it backs to million dollar historic estates, in the Los Olivos historic district.

 For a historic home, there are several eco-efficiencies that put this home in a class of its own.
 There is a 3kw Tesla solar system, brand new Trane HVAC system (Feb 2018), new sunscreens on the Western exposure windows + extra insulation in the attic.
 These investments have improved the home’s overall energy consumption.
-A new energy-star water heater was also recently installed.
+A new energy-star water heater was also recently installed with Performance Based.

 One of the many perks of owning a historic home is the tax savings.
 This home has a pending tax reclassification that, when approved, will reduce the property taxes by up to 50%, for the next assessed tax year (for owner-occupants only).
 The home is listed on the National Register of Historic Places, as of 1992, when the East Alvarado subdivision gained its historic status.
 The description for this property on the official Arizona State Historic form is: “A good illustration of the Monterey-style using typical elements of style like cross-gable roof, stuccoed walls and modern elements of large oriel window, minimum veranda and use of glass block.”
 This home is constructed of red brick with permitted block additions, a shed-style roof and steel casement windows.
 East Alvarado was developed during the late 1930s building boom and runs from 3rd Street to 7th Street on Alvarado Rd.